 Legal help for overventilation and hypocarbia injuries

-Detroit birth injury attorneys with a national presence
+Detroit birth injury attorneys handling cases nationwide

 Problems that can arise from over-ventilating a baby are very serious.
 When a ventilator is used, it is crucial that the medical team closely monitor the baby’s carbon dioxide levels so that adjustments can be made to correct a low carbon dioxide level, should this occur.
 Failure to correct overventilation and/or to monitor the condition of a baby’s lungs is negligence.
 If this negligence leads to injuries or brain damage, it is medical malpractice.